 Sudbury’s Commuter Challenge is lead by reThink Green, and one staff member has been getting ready by commuting to work by bike all winter long.

-“Winter cycling and any season cycling in fact, is such a great way to start the day,” said Cassidy McAuliffe, cycling enthusiast and Member Profile Officer with reThink Green.
-“Whether it's the dose of fresh air, getting the heart rate up or the simple accomplishment of using my own peddle power, I feel awake, more confident and ready to start the day!”
+“Winter cycling, and any season cycling in fact, is such a great way to start the day,” said Cassidy McAuliffe, cycling enthusiast and Member Profile Officer with reThink Green.
+“Whether it's the dose of fresh air, getting the heart rate up or the simple accomplishment of using my own pedal power, I feel awake, more confident, and ready to start the day!”

 Cassidy left her motor car for a more active and sustainable commute during a year living in Toronto, riding down King Street with many other busy commuters.
 Now, back in Greater Sudbury, she was determined to keep her active lifestyle in support of the environment.